BatoulDf18/Iris-Recognition/README.md

 ## Future Improvements
-- Optimization of image processing algorithme
+-Optimization of image processing algorithm parameters.
+-Integration of machine learning techniques for more accurate identification.
+-Extension of the system to support additional identification modalities.